mjwhitta/drifter/README.md

 # Usage

-Modify DrifterConfig.rb, then use the following command:
+Modify `DrifterConfig.rb`, then use the following command:

 ```sh
     $ vagrant up